joedooley/sportport-active/wp-content/plugins/woocommerce-gateway-amazon-payments-advanced/docs/USER.md

 ### Cart sign-in widget

-On the cart page, customers see a ‘Pay with Amazon’ button next to the regular checkout button:
+On the cart page, customers see a Amazon Pay button next to the regular checkout button:

 ![Cart sign-in widget](images/sign-in-from-cart-page.png)

 ### Checkout sign-in widget

-On the regular checkout page, customers see a banner asking if they want to Pay with Amazon:
+On the regular checkout page, customers see a banner asking if they want to use Amazon Pay:

 ![Checkout sign-in widget](images/sign-in-from-checkout-page.png)